 Dedworth was given its own church in 1863 – All Saints’ – erected by GF Bodley for the Tudor family.
-It was an arts and crafts brick structure with a small bellcote in the style of a 14th century building.
+It was an Arts-and-Crafts brick structure with a small bellcote in the style of a 14th century building.
 It was torn down after suffering from subsidence and replaced by the current rather imposing modern building with open tower (now with a rather interesting sculpture) in 1971.
-Fortunately, the glorious Morris windows were saved and the new church sports stained-glass by Morris himself, Burne-Jones, Rossetti and Ford Madox Brown!
-Three years after the first church, Windsor Racecourse was built at Dedworth.
+Fortunately, the glorious Pre-Raphaelite Morris windows were saved and the new church sports stained-glass by Morris himself, Burne-Jones, Rossetti and Ford Madox Brown.
+Three years after the construction of the first church, Windsor Racecourse was built at Dedworth.
 It is one of only two figure-of-eight flat race courses in the Country.
 The original Windsor Races had been instigated by King Charles II at Datchet Mead in the Home Park, down by the Thames opposite Datchet.

 By 1930, Dedworth had more-or-less joined up with Clewer and Windsor, although it was still a small ribbon development with farms and open fields.
 The eastern region of the parish was filled in during the 1950s and spread westward in the 60s and 70s to form the large expanse of housing that we see today.

 Read more history of Dedworth in David Nash Ford's book, 'East Berkshire Town and Village Histories'.
 Click to Order direct from the Author.

 |© Nash Ford Publishing 2001; Revised 2020.
 All Rights Reserved.|